-On a national scale, this would produce an agricultural system whereby the UK "produces all its food, a substantial proportion of its textiles, and the energy for cultivating its fields on 13.4 million hectares, a little over half the entire country" (ibid: 24).
-This paper, inspired by and based on Fairlie's work, seeks to try and explore Fairlie's model to a specific case study, to ask whether Totnes and District could feed itself, and whether it could do so from its 'foodshed', that is, the land surrounding it, using the assumptions behind the 'Livestock Permaculture' model.
+On a national scale, this would produce an agricultural system whereby the UK "produces all its food, a substantial proportion of its textiles, and the energy for cultivating its fields on 13.4 million ha., a little over half the entire country" (ibid: 24).
+This paper explores whether Totnes and District could feed itself, and whether it could do so from its 'foodshed', that is, the land surrounding it, using the assumptions behind the 'Livestock Permaculture' model.
 It would be very useful, however, to repeat the modelling being undertaken in this paper for Fairlie's other five models as well.

-7. Weaving in the Foodzones
+8. Weaving in the Foodzones

 Julie Brown of Growing Communities16, an urban organic food social enterprise in Hackney, London, has developed a model she called 'foodzones'.
-It sets out to try and put figures on the percentages of food that would feed London, and what distance they might travel from.
+It attempts to put figures on the percentages of food that would feed London, and from what distance they might need to travel.
 It assumes an 80% national self-sufficiency, a more seasonal diet, and factors in domestic and urban food production.
-The result is the foodzone diagram shown in Figure 8 below;
+The result is the foodzone diagram shown in Figure 8 overleaf.
+Brown's model offers a fascinating model for how a city might feed itself utilising the principles of the foodshed; that is, giving priority to foods grown as close as possible to the settlement.
+Although clearly stylised, might it be that settlements could create food systems based, at least loosely, on the stylised 'target' type model shown above?